-OSHA defines an exit route as “a continuous and unobstructed path of exit travel from any point within a workplace to a place of safety.”⁽¹⁾ A compliant exit route consists of three parts:
+OSHA defines an exit route as “a continuous and unobstructed path of exit travel from any point within a workplace to a place of safety.”¹ A compliant means of egress from a building consists of three elements:

 - Exit access, which leads to the emergency exit